kdeuser3668/fizzbuzz/README.md

-this is the main branch
+this is the third branch for more readable/understandable code